Canvass White

-Early life and family
+Early life and education

 White was born on September 8, 1790, in Whitestown, New York to Hugh White, Jr. (January 16, 1763 - April 7, 1827) and Tryphena Lawrence White (July 4, 1768 - March 30, 1800, a native of Canaan, Connecticut).

 He received his education at the Fairfield Academy.

-Engineer
+Career

 White's first job as an engineer was on the Erie Canal in 1816, working for chief engineer Judge Benjamin Wright.
-In the autumn of 1817, he travelled to England to study their canal system.
+In the autumn of 1817, he traveled to England to study their canal system.
 When he returned he patented a type of natural cement, Rosendale cement which was used to build some of the major works in the US including the Delaware and Hudson Canal and Brooklyn Bridge.
 He continued his work in New York until 1824.

-From 1824 until the summer of 1826, he was Chief Engineer on the Union Canal in Pennsylvania.
+From 1824 until the summer of 1826, he was chief engineer on the Union Canal in Pennsylvania.
 He was appointed Chief Engineer of the Delaware and Raritan Canal in 1825 and of the Lehigh Canal in 1827.
 He was also a consulting engineer for the Schuylkill Navigation Company and for the Chesapeake and Delaware Canal.
-He became President of the Cohoes Company when it was incorporated on March 28, 1826.
+He became president of the Cohoes Company when it was incorporated on March 28, 1826.
 He was also highly involved in the design of the Croton Aqueduct though the position of chief engineer eventually went to John B. Jervis.

 Of White, author Bill Bryson writes, "the great unsung Canvass White didn't just make New York rich; more profoundly, he helped make America."